ai-ntellect/core/README.md

 - **Main Role**: Organize and direct the execution of actions.
 - **Interactions**:
+  - Analyzes user prompts to determine required actions
-  - Requests actions to be executed.
+  - Requests actions to be executed
-  - Uses cache memory to avoid redundancy.
+  - Uses cache memory to avoid redundancy
-  - Emits events to inform other components about the state of the workflow.
+  - Emits events to inform other components about the state of the workflow

 ### Queue Manager